kravvat/kravvat/README.md

 - 🧮 SQL scripting & relational modeling (PostgreSQL / MySQL)
 - 🧠 Agile/Scrum workflows with Git, Jira, and Perforce (used in real-world projects)
 - 👨‍💻 Learning backend fundamentals (Python & TypeScript) to better understand application logic, support test automation, and improve test coverage
-- 🔐 Pursuing the **Google Cybersecurity Professional Certificate** to build a strong foundation in security, risk management, and system hardening

 ---